Peer-reviewed research on Managing for adaptive capacity in climate-ready fisheries

-Supporting research to understand if flexible fishing permits can help fishing communities “weather the storm” of unexpected climate-driven impacts
+Supporting research to inform adaptive capacity that can help fishing communities “weather the storm” of unexpected climate-driven impacts

 Recent extreme events caused by a confluence of multiple stressors, including climate-driven ocean changes, are revealing vulnerabilities in marine ecosystems and fishing communities on the West Coast.
 Traditional mechanisms for managers to respond to these devastating events are often reactive and delayed.
 Therefore, as these extreme events become more frequent or severe, there is growing interest in developing new proactive ways for fisheries and reliant communities to deal with the unpredictable impacts of climate change.

-To ensure the research is grounded in the California fisheries management context and potential California specific climate change scenarios, OST will support the research team in actively seeking guidance from managers and stakeholders throughout the full project.
-OST will engage California fishing community stakeholders and coordinate with state decision makers at the outset and throughout the project to calibrate the scientific outputs so that they are realistic and salient to the specific needs and conditions fishing communities face.
+To ensure the research is grounded in the California fisheries management context and potential California specific climate change scenarios, OST is supporting the research team in actively seeking guidance from managers and stakeholders throughout the project.
+OST has engaged with California fishing community stakeholders and has been coordinating with state decision makers since the outset of the project to calibrate the scientific outputs so that they are realistic and salient to the specific needs and conditions fishing communities face.

 Team Members